Ylazerson/go-concurrency/00-notes/notes.md

 **Go’s philosophy on concurrency can be summed up like this**:
-1. aim for simplicity
+1. Aim for simplicity
-2. use channels when possible
+2. Use channels when possible
-3. treat goroutines like a free resource
+3. Treat goroutines like a free resource